lkilpela/push_swap/README.md

 - The program takes as an argument a stack of integers (duplicates not allowed).
 - The program outputs a list of operations that sort the stack, each operation followed by a newline.
 - The checker program takes as an argument the same stack of integers and reads instructions on the standard output.
-Once read, checker executes them and displays OK if integers are sorted.
-Otherwise, it will display KO.
+Once read, checker executes them and displays `OK` if integers are sorted.
+Otherwise, it will display `KO`.

-### How to Use
 ```
 # To compile
 make